 Horseback Riding at Rock Springs Run

-We offer guided horseback riding within the 14,000 acre park at Rock Springs Run State Reserve.
+We offer guided horseback riding within the 14,000-acre park at Rock Springs Run State Reserve.
 We have horses to suit every rider from beginner to experienced.
-Our horses are gentle, people friendly and enjoy their jobs.
-We allow ages six and older to ride, and can accommodate all levels of riders.
+Our horses are gentle, people-friendly and enjoy their jobs.
+We allow ages 6 and older to ride, and can accommodate all levels of riders.

 With more than nine miles of trails for horse riding in the Rock Springs Run State Reserve, you can book an excursion to last 1, 1.5, 2 or 3 hours.

-Located on State Road 46 between Sorrento and Sanford, the entrance is approximately 2.4 miles (3.75 km) west of the Wekiva River at the intersection of CR433 and SR 46.
+Located on State Road 46 between Sorrento and Sanford, the entrance is approximately 2.4 miles (3.75 km) west of the Wekiva River at the intersection of County Road 433 and State Road 46.

 Rock Springs Run Trail Rides